San Diego State vs. Fresno State NCAA Football Odds, Plays and Insights | October 30, 2021

 Fresno State Stats and Trends

-- In Fresno State's eight games this year, it has five wins against the spread.
+- Fresno State has played eight games, with five wins against the spread.

-- The Bulldogs have always covered the spread this season when underdogs by 1 point or more.
+- This year, the Bulldogs have won ATS in each of their two games as an underdog of 1 point or more.

-- Fresno State's games this season have gone over the total in four out of eight opportunities (50%).
+- Fresno State's games this year have gone over the total in four out of eight opportunities (50%).

-- Fresno State is 5-3 against the spread and 6-2 overall when the team notches more than 15.7 points.
+- When Fresno State scores more than 15.7 points, it is 5-3 against the spread and 6-2 overall.

-- Fresno State is 4-3 against the spread and 5-2 overall when the team picks up more than 279.1 yards.
+- In games that Fresno State churns out over 279.1 yards, the team is 4-3 against the spread and 5-2 overall.

-- This year the Bulldogs have turned the ball over 16 times, four more than the Aztecs' takeaways (12).
+- This season the Bulldogs have turned the ball over 16 times, four more than the Aztecs' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.